Objectives of HKSNRG

 - The PI must notify the Council in writing for any change in status of the PI (e.g. change in affiliation, etc.), or change in study plan (and the effects on the research project/progress).
 The eligibility of the application, even after an initial grant approval, could be reviewed by the Council.

-Application must be submitted before 31 May 2018 to Dr SK Mak, Department of Medicine & Geriatrics, Kwong Wah Hospital, 25 Waterloo Road, Kowloon.
+Application must be submitted before 31 May 2019 to Dr CC Chow, Department of Medicine, Pamela Youde Nethersole Eastern Hospital, 3 Lok Man Road, Chai Wan, Hong Kong.
 Email: firstname.lastname@example.org

 Procedures for HKSNRG application

-The following should be submitted (one hard copy by post and one soft copy by email to Dr SK Mak):
+The following should be submitted (one hard copy by post and one soft copy by email to Dr CC Chow):

 - 1 original Proposal